 - 1) Prepare an ethanol/dry ice bath (temperatures -70°C). - 2) See # 1, 2, and 4 in above section 8a.
-Use a manual pipette to transfer samples and an automated pipette such as a Digaflex to transfer the hexane. - 3) Place the tubes into the ethanol/dry ice bath ensuring that the liquid layer is submerged into the bath.
-Allow to freeze for 25 minutes or more. - 4) Leaving the tubes in the ethanol bath, remove one tube at a time and pour the hexane (upper) layer from the 13x100 mm tube into a pre-labeled 12x75 mm tube until all tubes have been transferred.
+Use a manual pipette to transfer samples and an automated pipette, such as a Digaflex, to transfer the hexane. - 3) Place the tubes into the ethanol/dry ice bath ensuring that the liquid layer is submerged into the bath.
+Allow to freeze for 25 minutes or more.

+- 4) Leaving the tubes in the ethanol bath, remove one tube at a time and pour the hexane (upper) layer from the 13x100 mm tube into a pre-labeled 12x75 mm tube until all tubes have been transferred.
 Discard the 13x100 mm tube containing the frozen aqueous layer into a biohazard discard pan. - 5) Load the tubes containing the hexane layer into an unheated Speedvac to evaporate the hexane to dryness.
-Follow the Speedvac manufacture's instruction manual for specific steps for drying hexane. - 6) To the dry tubes add 300 μ L 69-72% methanol (column dependent) using a manual or an automated pipette such as a Digaflex. - 7) Take the reconstituted tubes to a multi-plate shaker and shake for 1 minute at 2,000 setting. - 8) Using a 1-mL disposable syringe, completely draw up the solution from each tube, attach a 0.45-μm syringe driven filter to the end of the syringe, and dispense the contents into the designated well in a pre-labeled 96-well plate (suggest preparing a worksheet prior to analysis to help ensure that every specimen is properly identified and transferred). - 9) Cover the plate with a preslit silicone plate cover and load into the Accela autosampler chamber set at 7°C.
+Follow the Speedvac manufacture's instruction manual for specific steps for drying hexane. - 6) To the dry tubes add 300 μL 69-72% methanol (column-dependent) using a manual or an automated pipette, such as a Digaflex. - 7) Take the reconsitituted tubes to a multi-plate shaker and shake for 1 minute at 2,000 setting. - 8) Using a 1-mL disposable syringe, completely draw up the solution from each tube, attach a 0.45-μm syringe-driven filter to the end of the syringe, and dispense the contents into the designated well in a pre-labeled 96-well plate (suggest preparing a worksheet prior to analysis to help ensure that every specimen is properly identified and transferred). - 9) Cover the plate with a preslit silicone plate cover and load into the Accela autosampler chamber set at 7°C. - If preparing solvent-based calibrators via direct injection: calibrators are prepared by aliquotting 100μL of the calibrator into a well on the 96 well plate, then aliquotting 75μL of the IS to that well and vortexing c.

-c.
 LC-MS/MS Analysis